Close Icon

 Business rates in England are calculated using a two-step process.
 First, your holiday home will be given a rateable value.
 Second, the rateable value is multiplied by the unique business rate as set out by the government.

-Step 1: Find the rateable value of your business
+Step 1: Determine the Rateable Value of your holiday let

 Step 2: Work out your holiday let business rates

 If your rateable value is less than £51,000, you qualify for the small business multiplier rather than the standard multiplier.
-At the time of writing (1st February 2024), the small business multiplier is 49.1 pence and the standard multiplier is 51.2 pence
+At the time of writing (April 2025), the small business multiplier is 49.9 pence and the standard multiplier is 55.5 pence.

 2020 to 2021 51.2 49.9